To help you provide the right level of LISA platform access to your entire team, there are 5 different user roles from which you can choose.

 This gives Representatives the ability to communicate with specific leads without being able to see everything in the LISA platform or the entire Contact Manager.
-(If you don't know how to assign a contact to a Representative, learn more here.
-Link coming soon!)
+(Learn how to assign a contact to a Representative.)

 - View and search all contacts (but, again, only the contacts assigned to them)